ExtKernel/idp-sync-service/README.md

+# Identity Provider Synchronization Service
+A Java-based microservice for managing and synchronizing user identities across multiple systems including Keycloak, Windows, and FreeIPA.

 ## Endpoints
-Every `/secured` endpoint requires an Oauth2 Bearer token.
+Every `/secured` endpoint requires an Oauth2 Bearer token that contains the role specified in the `PRINCIPAL_ROLE_NAME` environment variable.
+See the configuration documentation under the **Configuration** section.

 # Client
 ## Base client
 Base endpoint that should be added before every following client endpoint: `/secured/client`.